csparpa/pyowm/README.md

 No additional libraries are requested: only the Python 2.6/2.7 standard library modules.

-For the moment, PyOWM only supports _version 2.5_ of the OWM API.
+PyOWM currently supports _version 2.5_ of the OWM API.

 Install
 -------